Northern front, East Africa, 1940: Kassala

 In 1940, Kassala was a provincial town of around 25,000 inhabitants, about 20 mi from the frontier on the Mareb River/Gash River and the Sudan Railway which looped eastwards towards the border with Ethiopia.
 The river rose in Eritrea and flowed, full of silt, for about three months each year, which created extremely fertile land for cotton growing; the crop being exported from the railway station outside Kassala.
 The Italian Via Imperiale ran from Asmara, the capital of Eritrea; after the Italians dammed the river at Tessenei to create a rival cotton growing industry and extended the road from Asmara to the Eritrea–Sudan border to transport the cotton crop, the road became an obvious route for an offensive in either direction.
 In July, the British found that Italian troops were assembling near Tessenei about 12 mi inside the Eritrean border.
 The British planned to attack on 3 July but a wireless failure led to a postponement.

-At Kassala, the British had No. 5 Motor Machine-Gun Company, No. 6 Mounted Infantry Company of the Eastern Arab Corps, a mounted infantry company of the Western Arab Corps from Darfur 1000 mi away and the local police.
+Around Kassala, the British had No. 5 Motor Machine-Gun Company SDF, No. 6 Mounted Infantry Company of the Eastern Arab Corps, SDF and a mounted infantry company of the Western Arab Corps SDF, from Darfur 1000 mi away and the local police.
 (No. 3 Motor Machine-Gun Company from Butana arrived at noon on 4 July.)
 After hostilities began on 10 June, the Regia Aeronautica flew reconnaissance sorties over Sudan and bombed Kassala, Port Sudan, Atbara, Kurmuk and Gedaref.
-Small arms were the only defence against air attack and civilian morale suffered but the bombing caused no military damage.
+Small-arms were the only defence against air attack and civilian morale suffered but the bombing caused no military damage.
 The SDF patrolled frequently and raided across the Sudan–Ethiopia border around Kassala and Gallabat, causing some casualties and taking several prisoners.
 The Italian forces in the AOI remained passive in June but during July prepared to attack Karora, Kassala, Gallabat and Kurmuk.